 Then, get through the legal maze.
 The chemical industry is heavily regulated for safety as well as environmental issues.
 You will get several licenses like GST registration and trade licenses.
 However, based on the niche you choose, additional permits may be required.

 For instance, an insecticide license in the case of agrochemicals.
-Or clearances to store dangerous materials.
+Or, clearances to store dangerous materials.
 Keeping abreast with all regulations ensures that the business complies.

 Next, develop a huge reliable network of suppliers.
 Partner with big chemical distributors or good ones like reputable chemical producers.